 3. Are Synar inspections combined with law enforcement efforts (i.e., do law enforcement representatives issue warnings or citations to retailers found in violation of the law at the time of the inspection?)?

-\square Always \square Usually \square Sometimes \square Rarely y 🗌 Never --- -----------

-- 4. Describe the type of tobacco products that are requested during Synar inspections.

-- a.
-What types of tobacco products are requested during the inspection?
+4. Describe the type of tobacco products that are requested during Synar inspections. a.
+What type of tobacco products are requested during the inspection? ☐ Cigarettes ☐ Small Cigars ☐ Cigarillos ☐ Smokeless Tobacco ☐ Electronic Cigarettes/Electronic Nicotine Delivery Systems (ENDS) ☐ Other b.

-- Cigarettes

-Small Cigars

-Cigarillos

-Smokeless Tobacco

-Electronic Cigarettes/Electronic Nicotine Delivery Systems (ENDS)

-- Other

-- b.
 Describe the protocol for identifying what types of products and what brands of products are requested during an inspection.

-The youth inspectors enter the establishment selected in the sample list, with discretion they have to observe where are the cigarettes located and check if there are one of the following brands: Newport and Marlboro.
-Youth inspectors proceed to ask the sale clerk for a pack of cigarettes of one of the brands mentioned.
-Youth inspectors are not supposed to try to convince the clerk in any way beyond asking once for a pack of cigarettes.
+The youth inspectors enter the outlet selected in the sample list with discretion.
+They have to observe where the cigarettes are located and check if there are one of the following brands: Newport or Marlboro.
+Youth inspectors proceed to ask the clerk for a pack of cigarettes of one of the brands mentioned.
+Youth inspectors are not supposed to convince the clerk in any way beyond asking once for cigarette pack.
 If there is a smoke shop in the sample, the youth inspectors should ask for an electronic cigarette.
 5a.
 Describe the methods used to recruit, select, and train adult supervisors.

-MHAASA'S Prevention and Mental Health Promotion Assistant Administration operates 12 Regional Prevention Center (RPC) throughout the island.
+MHAASA's Prevention and Mental Health Promotion Assistant Administration operates 10 Regional Prevention Center (RPC) throughout the island.
 Each RPC provides services to a predefined geographic region serving 78 municipalities.
 The manager of each RPC decided which staff of its center was the adult supervisor.

-One staff member of the RPC supervised the youth inspectors at all times, but they never entered to the outlet when youth inspector was attempting to buy cigarettes.
-They were trained to provide transportation, locate the establishments, verify the locations, and supervise all inspections procedures.

-When the retailer was found in violation of the law at the time of the inspection, the MHAASA personnel and the Internal Revenue Agents entered the outlet to give a warning.
+One staff member of the RPC supervised the youth inspectors at all times, but they never entered the outlet when the youth inspector was attempting to buy cigarettes.
+They were trained to provide transportation, locate the outlets, verify the locations, and supervise all inspection procedures.
+When the retailer was found in violation of the law at the time of the inspection, the MHAASA personnel and the Internal Revenue Agents entered the outlet to issue a warning.
 All the Synar personnel (RPC staff, agents of the Puerto Rico Treasury Department and youth inspectors) were trained by the investigators and participated in role-playing exercises.